Motivation

 Step 6: Reflect

-Think of your goal and write down what you feel.
-You're looking for the following feelings
+Think about your goal again and write down what you feel.
+You are looking for signs such as:

 Extra